A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

 \subsubsection{Metrics Comparison}

-So far, only task duration was used as cost function, but, as mentioned in \autoref{par:suitability_cost}, the method could feature other metrics as well.
+So far, only action duration was used as cost function, but, as mentioned in \autoref{par:suitability_cost}, the method could feature other metrics as well.
 In this experiment, the effects on the allocation results due to the choice of the metric for the action cost are investigated.
 In particular, two different metrics are compared.
-The first, which is defined as \textit{Performance}, exploits the average task duration and is fixed during the task execution (same costs as in \autoref{table:allocation_results_real_exp}).
-The second one, which changes dynamically, features the agents' positions in space (\textit{HR Distance}).
+The first, which is defined as \textit{Performance}, exploits the average action duration and is fixed during its execution (same costs as in \autoref{table:allocation_results_real_exp}).
+The second one, which changes dynamically, features the workers' positions in space (\textit{HR Distance}).
 In both cases, the condition \textit{HRC+AR} is employed.
 It is common knowledge that the introduction of a robot in close proximity to a worker might induce stress on the operator.
-According to~\cite{arai2010assessment}, the amount of stress depends, among different factors, on the distance between the two agents and can influence the productivity of the task.
+According to~\cite{arai2010assessment}, the amount of stress depends, among different factors, on the distance between the two workers and can influence the productivity of the task.
 In particular, the authors demonstrated that a higher strain on the human worker is required, both psychologically and physiologically, if the robot works at a distance smaller than 1 m.
-In view of this, the action costs could be tuned proportionally with respect to the agents' distance in such a way that the largest possible, when the collaboration is not required, is maintained.
+In view of this, the action costs could be tuned proportionally with respect to the workers' distance in such a way that the largest possible, when the collaboration is not required, is maintained.
 One possible choice is the following:

-where $c^{init}_{ij}$ is the initial cost of the action $j$ for the agent $i$, $^h\boldsymbol{x}_{a_j}$ and $^h\boldsymbol{x}_{r}$ are the distances between the robot, the $j$-th action, and the human, respectively. $\beta$ and $\gamma$ are constant gains that allows $c_{ij}$ to be comparable with different $i$, i.e. in the same numeric range.
+where $c^{init}_{ij}$ is the initial cost of the action $j$ for the worker $i$, $^h\boldsymbol{x}_{a_j}$ and $^h\boldsymbol{x}_{r}$ are the distances between the robot, the $j$-th action, and the human, respectively. $\beta$ and $\gamma$ are constant gains that allows $c_{ij}$ to be comparable with different $i$, i.e. in the same numeric range.
 To prevent numerical issues when $^h\boldsymbol{x}_{a_j}=0$, $\varepsilon>0$, small enough, is introduced.
 In this specific experiment, we selected $\beta = 20$, $\gamma = 35$ and $c^{init}_{ij}$ as in \autoref{table:allocation_results_real_exp_distance}.
 The idea is to penalize the robot's allocations to actions that are physically close to the current human position while favoring collaborative actions when the robot is in proximity to the human.
+In general, this design and the proposed parameter values are not unique, and any other design with the same principles would fit this experiment.